Olav Haug: The ‘Compresin’ Technique

-In the early 1950s the a new technology called compresin was available for furniture manufacturers.
-The technique consisted of making sheets of wood by pressing glued wood veneer under extremely high pressure.
+In the early 1950s a new technology called compresin was available for furniture manufacturers.
+The technique consisted of making sheets of wood by pressing glued wood veneer together under extremely high pressure.
 This technique was the predecessor to the more famous respatex board making.

-Elverum Mobel & Trevarefabrikk was quick to adopt the technique and engaged Arne Jon Jutrem to decorate the table surface.
-Jutrem was then a well-known modern artglass artist working for Hadeland Glassverk.
-He made at least three different artworks to be used as top decoration.
-The decorations are now regarded as outstanding pieces of Norwegian mid century decorative design.
-Elverum Mobel & Trevarefabrikk's adventure with the compresin technique never became a commercially viable product and they ended production not long after they hit the market.
-But Jutrem’s decorative design for the boards are regarded as important items of Norwegian mid century design and they are highly sought after works of modern art by one of Norway's most famous modern designers.
+Elverum Mobel & Trevarefabrikk were quick to adopt the technique and engaged Arne Jon Jutrem, a modern art glass artist working for Hadeland Glassverk, to create decorative table surfaces.
+He made at least three different artworks to be used as table top decorations which are now regarded as outstanding and important pieces of Norwegian mid century decorative design and highly sought after works of modern art.

+Elverum Mobel & Trevarefabrikk's products made with the compresin technique didn't became a commercially viable product and they ended production not long after hitting the market.